dapr/docs/concepts/components/secrets.md

 When running in Kubernetes, if the `auth.secretStore` is empty, the Kubernetes secret store is assumed.

+### Supported secret stores

+Go to [this](https://github.com/dapr/docs/blob/master/howto/setup-secret-store/supported-secret-stores.md) link to see all the secret stores supported by Dapr, along with information on how to configure and use them.

 ## Non default namespaces

 If your Dapr enabled apps are using components that fetch secrets from non-default namespaces, apply the following resource to the namespace: